molhanec/bookmarks-frontend/README.md

 ## Known issues

-This being demo not a real app it uses the most recent JavaScript possible.
+This being demo and not a real app it uses the most recent JavaScript possible.
 This also means that it requires latest versions of Chrome/Firefox/Safari as of the December 2018.
 It does not work with Microsoft Edge or Internet Explorer.

 On Safari the "Add" button has slightly different look than in other browsers but it works just fine.

+And of course this is very, very small demo.
+The functionality is really very limited.

 ---